-Comprehensive loss includes net loss and certain changes in stockholders' deficit that are excluded from net loss, primarily unrealized losses from foreign currency translation adjustments.
+Comprehensive loss includes net loss and certain changes in stockholders' deficit that are excluded from net loss, primarily unrealized gains and losses from marketable securities and foreign currency translation adjustments.

 Net Loss Per Share

 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period, without consideration of potential dilutive securities.
 Diluted net loss per common share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period plus the number of potential dilutive securities outstanding during the period calculated in accordance with the treasury stock method.
 Diluted net loss per share is the same as basic net loss per share since the effect of potentially dilutive securities is anti-dilutive.